Step by Step Traditional Homemade Apple Pie

 Brush the crisscross pattern with egg wash (pic.
 35) and sprinkle with some more brown sugar (pic.
 36).

 At this point cut some aluminum foil strips (pic.
 37), and cover the dough on the edge of the pan (pic.
 38).
 This helps it not being burned.
 You can also use some special metallic pie rings that exist in the market.

-Place into the oven at the lower third rack, at 220 degrees Celsius/425 Fahrenheit and bake for 45 minutes.
-Remove the aluminum foil from the edge and continue baking for 30 to 45 minutes more.
+Place into the oven at the lower third rack, at 180 degrees Celsius/350 Fahrenheit and bake for 45 minutes (convection over/fan-assisted).
+Remove the aluminum foil from the edge and continue baking for 20 minutes more.